wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.2.2 - 2015/04/06 =
+* Typecasted '_dfrps_product_check_image' as (int) value so it could be compared to 0.
+* Added new icon to admin menu.
+* Added new 128x128 and 256x256 plugin icons.
+* Fixed broken URL to admin menu icons that have existed since the beginning of time.

 = 1.2.1 - 2015/03/23 =
 * Changed varchar(255) to varchar(50) in Update/Create Table statement to avoid "Specified key was too long; max key length is 767 bytes for query" errors (#10701).